bamless/extlib/README.md

 ### Implementation details

 **ext_map** is the data structure implemented in the most classical way of the bunch.
-`ext_map_new` will return an opaque pointer to a map struct that will have space for storing items of size `entry_sz` (the first argument you pass to it).
-All the other functions take in `void*` pointers to the entries, and for this reason its functions are not type-safe like the ones of **ext_vector**.
+`ext_map_init` will initialize a map struct that will store entries of size `entry_sz`.
+All other functions will take in `void*` pointers to the entries, and for this reason its functions are not type-safe like the ones of **ext_vector**.

+`ext_map_init` also takes in two function pointers, `hash` and `compare`, that will be used to compute the hash of the keys and to compare them respectively.
+See the example above for a simple example of how to implement these functions.

-As for the flavour of hashtable implemented, it is an open-adressing based one.
+As for the flavour of hashtable implemented, it is an open-adressing hash map with linear probing.
 The implementation will keep track of two parallel arrays, one for entries and one for buckets.
 The first one is used to store the data provided on put, and the second to cache its hash and to keep track of tombstones.
-The map will grow when its fill ratio (including tombstones) reaches a certain percentage  (75% is the default).
-This makes the map really efficient to iterate over, as all the data is kept in a contiguous array in memory.
+The map will grow when its fill ratio (including tombstones) reaches a certain percentage  (75%).
+This makes the map really efficient to iterate over, as all the data is kept in a contiguous array in memory (even though there might be holes caused by tombstones and hashing).

-## extlib/assert.h
+## ext_assert.h

-the `assert.h` headers contains macros for better debug assertions and unreachable code.
+the `ext_assert.h` headers contains macros for better debug assertions and unreachable code.
 `ASSERT` will print the file, line, function and a custom message if the condition is not satisfied, and then `abort`s the program.

 `UNREACHABLE` will do the same thing when executed, useful to check that a logically unreachable piece of code is actually never reached during execution.

+When compiling in release mode (i.e. with `-DNDEBUG`), the `ASSERT` macro will be elided, and the `UNREACHABLE` macro will be replaced with a `__builtin_unreachable()` call, which will hint the compiler that the code is unreachable.

 An additional macro called `UNUSED` is provided to hint the compiler that a given varible is not actually used in the program.
 This is useful when a variable is only used in assertions which, when